BaoICTHustK67/HoangBaBao/README.md

 flask-cors
 psycopg2-binary
 ```
-- Create an app.py to implements the api
+- Create an app.py to implements the api (CRUD)
 ```
 from flask import request, jsonify from flask_sqlalchemy import SQLAlchemy